 You might find this as a surprise, but there has never been any research showing flossing your teeth is beneficial in any way.
 This doesn’t mean it’s not helpful, but it hasn’t been proven scientifically.
 Here is where we encounter a problem.

 One of the ways to prevent bacteria from entering your body is by maintaining good oral hygiene.
 Traditionally, flossing has been recommended as part of good tooth and gum care.
-However, flossing may actually lead to gum trauma and bleeding, thus opening the door to let bacteria into your blood.
+However, flossing may lead to gum trauma and bleeding, thus opening the door to let bacteria into your blood.

 For people who have artificial heart valves or certain heart valve disorders, the risk for endocarditis is higher, and good dental care is essential.
 Still, you have to be careful not to be too aggressive when cleaning your teeth.
-Plus, these people should take antibiotics before they have certain dental procedures in order to lower the risk of infection.
+Plus, these people should take antibiotics before they have certain dental procedures to lower the risk of infection.

 The current recommendation for the general population seems to be that flossing may be beneficial, but the evidence is not conclusive.